sambryo/oram-portal/README.md

 https://www.pivotaltracker.com/n/projects/1886663

 ORAM (http://oramrefugee.org/) is an international non-profit organization dedicated to protecting the world's most vulnerable refugees.
 We seek to create a multi-language registration system allowing LGBTI refugees worldwide to enter information and upload documents on a secure platform that will save time and increase accuracy.

+###Notes
+* phantomjs installation is required for testing with cucumber and rspec